ant-design/ant-design-pro-site/blog/new-pro-use.en-US.md

 ## Use

-It is also very simple to use
+It is also easy to use

 ```shell
 npm i @ant-design/pro-layout --save